peterballard/prmake/README.md

-# prmake version 0.4.2
+# prmake
-Preprocessor to build more powerful makefiles

-(c) Peter Ballard, 2019, 2020, 2021

-Free to reuse and modify under the terms of the GPLv3 (see "License" below).

 Description
 -----------
-`make` ( https://www.gnu.org/software/make/ ) is a great tool, but it is hard to write complicated rules.
+`make` ( https://www.gnu.org/software/make/ ) is a great tool,
+but it is hard to write complicated rules in `make`.

-`prmake` is a `make` preprocessor, which makes it easier to write complicated rules.
+`prmake` is a `make` wrapper, designed to make it easier write complicated rules.

-`prmake` is designed so that it can replace `make` gradually and without disruption;
-it can be used without other users having to learn or use `prmake`.

-`prmake` takes as its source a *prfile* (usually called `Makefile.pr`), which is processed in a high level language (such as Python), creating a post-processed *makefile* (usually called `Makefile`);
+It processes a *prfile* (usually called `Makefile.pr`), creating a *makefile* (usually called `Makefile`);
-it then invokes `make` on that post-processed *makefile*.
+and then invokes `make` on that *makefile*.

-This (in the author's opinion) simplifies the creation and maintenance of *makefiles* with complicated rules or many similar targets.
+The *prfile* can contain loops and conditionals written in a high-level language such as Python, allowing almost arbitrary complexity in `make` targets and rules.

+`prmake` is also designed so that it can replace `make` gradually and without disruption.
 When `prmake` is invoked:
 - If no *prfile* is present, `prmake` runs `make` instead.